 Gran wasn’t doing so great today.
 As predicted, waking up in a strange place surrounded by strange people had thrown her.
-After Jakob and I emerged from our little sex den, we all had lunch together out on the back patio.
+After Jakob and I emerged from our little sex den, we all had brunch together out on the back patio, Molly moving from one person to the next beneath the table, willing us with wide, soulful eyes to slip her table scraps.
 A breeze blew in off the pasture, driving back the Jurassic-sized mosquitoes that plagued this part of Texas and keeping the worst of the heat at bay.

-As we ate, Jakob and his parents answered questions from Gran about who they were, while I fielded the ones about what we were doing here with them.
-From the nonchalant way the Larsons handled it, you would never have known something was wrong, and I felt a weird mix of gratitude and regret that they’d already been through this with Jakob’s grandmother.
+As we ate, Jakob and his parents answered Gran’s questions about who they were, while I fielded the ones about what we were doing here with them.
+From the nonchalant way the Larsons handled it, you would never know something was wrong, and I felt a weird mix of gratitude and sorrow that they’d already been through this with Jakob’s grandmother.